-8.15.2.12 RECERTIFICATION: Clients must recertify for services [at least once every six months] at the end of their eligibility period.
-All clients shall provide continued proof of eligibility.
+8.15.2.12 RECERTIFICATION: Clients must recertify for services at the end of their eligibility period by complying with all requirements of initial certification.
 If recertification is not completed in a timely manner, the case may be closed on the last day of the month for which assistance is provided under the previous placement agreement.
 At time of recertification, clients must provide proof of income, or proof of school enrollment.
 Changes in income, household size, employment, training or educational status are noted in the client's record.
 Co-payment, if applicable, is re-determined at the time of recertification.
-[8.15.2.12 NMAC - Rp, 8.15.2.12 NMAC, 02/14/05; A, 06/30/10; A, 11/30/12]

 8.15.2.13 CLIENT RESPONSIBILITIES: Clients must abide by the regulations set forth by the department and utilize child care assistance benefits only while they are working, attending school or participating in a training or educational program.
-[Using child care for recreational or other purposes is considered fraud and sanctions may be imposed, including recoupment.]

-A. Co-payments: Co-payments are paid by all clients receiving child care assistance benefits, except for [child protective services (]CPS[)] child care, at-risk child care, and qualified grandparents or legal guardians as defined in Paragraph (2) of Subsection [B]C of 8.15.2.11 NMAC.
+A. Co-payments: Co-payments are paid by all clients receiving child care assistance benefits, except for CPS child care, at-risk child care, and qualified grandparents or legal guardians as defined in Paragraph (2) of Subsection C of 8.15.2.11 NMAC.
 Co-payments are based upon the size and income of the household.